 But there’s more to the story….At one point during the session, I set the EOS 1D N Mark II down on a table behind me and while composing another portrait of Michelle using the EOS 60D I backed into the table.
 All I heard was the sound of breaking glass and assumed I ‘d knocked a ceramic figurine off the table.
 Wrong.
 I knocked the other camera off onto the hardwood floor and turned around to see the lens—still mounted to the camera— broken in three places like a twig.

-After I e-mailed him a photo of the broken lens, a Canon technician told me that the cost of repair would exceed purchasing a new one but since it was my favorite lens, I bit the bullet and eventually bought a new one that I still have, even though it has been discontinued.
+After returning home, I e-mailed a photo of the broken lens to a Canon technician who told me that the cost of repair would exceed purchasing a new one but since it was my favorite lens (at the time) I bit the bullet and eventually bought a new one that I still have, even though it has been discontinued.

-Believe it or not, I later sold the broken lens, as-is, on eBay that included a copy of the photograph that I was making.
-Tip: Don’t throw any piece of photo gear away until you see if somebody is offering something similar

-The above is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
-OK is was for less than $35 but that was way more than I expected.
+Believe it or not, I later sold the broken lens, as-is, on eBay as a package that included a copy of the photograph that I was making.
+Tip: Don’t throw any piece of photo gear away until you see if somebody is offering something similar for sale.
+Above is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
+OK it sold for less than $35 but that was way more than I expected.

 For more information on how I shoot glamour and boudoir images, pick up a copy of my book “Joe Farace’s Glamour Photography,” it includes tips and tricks and techniques for shooting with inexpensive and simple equipment.